digirati-co-uk/digital-preservation-docs/rfcs/001-what-is-stored-in-fedora.md

 ### 📄 Binary

-For representing a file, any kind of file.
+For representing a file, any kind of file stored in the repository.

 ---

+Fedora's Archival Group corresponds to an OCFL object

 Using these classes, the API enforces these rules: